 The name holds a lot of significance within the royal family.
 For starters, no British monarch has ever had Louis as a first name.
 Although, it is a popular first name among the French royalty.

 Of course, several British royal family members have had the moniker as a middle name, including the baby's father William (whose full name is William Arthur Philip Louis) and big brother Prince George (whose full name is George Alexander Louis).
-It also happens to be the middle name of Queen Elizabeth II's youngest child, Prince Edward (otherwise known as Edward Antony Richard Louis).
+It also happens to be the middle name of Queen Elizabeth's youngest child, Prince Edward (otherwise known as Edward Antony Richard Louis).

 However, the name also has ties to Lord Louis Mountbatten.
 Mountbatten was the great grandson to Queen Victoria and an uncle to her husband Prince Philip.
 He was also a British naval officer, and CNN claimed he was a "mentor" to Prince Charles.
 Mountbatten was killed by the IRA in Ireland in 1979.